About

 The main pillars of Catholic social teaching are the principles of human dignity, the common good, solidarity and subsidiarity and this website will explore their application to 21st century problems.
 The site complements the university’s MA in Catholic Social Teaching.

-The site will post blogs, videos and podcasts.
+The site posts blogs, videos and podcasts.
 We welcome submissions from interested readers.
 Submissions should be between 600 and 1,200 words with a strong intellectual basis whilst being of interest and easily comprehensible to a reader with little or no background in the subject.
 We very much welcome contributions of people from other faiths or none, especially where parallels or contrasts can be drawn with Catholic social thought or teaching.

 Pope Benedict XVI said: “The Church does not have technical solutions to present but, as an expert in humanity, she offers to everyone the teaching of the sacred Scripture on the truth about man and proclaims the Gospel of Love and justice.”
 The Catholic Church’s understanding of the dignity and imperfections of all persons is widely shared and its implications understood and practised by all people of goodwill: it is an inclusive vision.
 As such, we hope that this will be a resource appreciated by anybody who visits it.